jan-martinek/me/hugo/content/archive/wpub-next-book/index.md

 Cover the code of the prototype with automated tests to make contributing easier.

-**Bring in more people so that the project gets a more realistic outline** — in its vision, scope, short time goals, etc.
+**Bring in more people so that the project gets a more realistic outline** — in its vision, scope, short term goals, etc.

 [standard]: https://standardebooks.org